janpetzold/az305-learning/README.md

 Typical measures are right SKU, service tiers, instance sizes, stop/deallocation of resources (Storage, Network, CPU, memory), spot & reserved instances

-Azure Pricing Calculator for estimating the expected monthly bill and track actual account usage / TCO Calculator: estimate cost savings realizable by migrating workloads to Azure
+Azure Pricing Calculator: Estimate the expected monthly bill and track actual account usage

+TCO Calculator:Eestimate cost savings realizable by migrating workloads to Azure

 Cost Model: predict total cost of ownership (TCO) in a workload.
 FInancial limits are always set by a budget.
 Predictions/spikes can be analyzed via variation of the cost model.